genai-data-scraping/genai-data-scraping/README.md

 - **File Size**: 1.1MB - 1.5MB per page
 - **Count**: 1,000 freelancer profiles

+In this repo, we provide sample data for completeness in **sample_data/**.
+The full dataset is provided at [put google drive link here].
 ## Setup Instructions

 ### 1. Environment Setup